 Disclosure: This post does contain affiliate links that I earn a small commission for at no extra cost to you.
 Any purchases you make through my links help keep the site running.
 Thanks in advance for your support!

-The Natural History Museum of London was founded in 1756 as a branch of the British Museum, after Sir Hans Sloane who sold part of his personal collection to the British Government.
+The Natural History Museum of London was founded in 1756 as a branch of the British Museum, after Sir Hans Sloane who sold part of his collection to the British Government.
 Back then, the collection was displayed in the Montagu House alongside other collections of the British Museum.

 As the collection grew, more space was needed, and in 1881 the Natural History section received a new building, designed by Alfred Waterhouse in a Romanesque style.
 However, the NHM only became officially independent in 1963.